8.5 Budgets and Staffing

 Economics and health care reimbursement models impact health care institutional budgets that ultimately impact nurse staffing.
 A budget is an estimate of revenue and expenses over a specified period of time, usually over a year.
 There are two basic types of health care budgets that affect nursing: capital and operating budgets.
 Capital budgets are used to plan investments and upgrades to tangible assets that lose or gain value over time.
 Capital is something that can be touched, such as buildings or computers.
 Operating budgets include personnel costs and annual facility operating costs.[1]
 Typically 40% of the operating budgets of health care agencies are dedicated to nursing staffing.
 As a result, nursing is often targeted for reduced hours and other cutbacks.[2]

 What is the value of a nurse?
 Nurses are priceless to the clients, families, and communities they serve, but health care organizations are tasked with calculating the cost of delivering safe, high-quality nursing care using affordable staffing models.
-All members of the health care team must understand the relationship between economics, resources, budgeting, and staffing, and how these issues affect their ability to provide safe, quality care to their patients.
+All members of the health care team must understand the relationship between economics, resources, budgeting, and staffing, and how these issues affect their ability to provide safe, quality care to their clients.

 As health care agencies continue to adapt to meet “Pay for Performance” reimbursement models and deliver cost-effective care to an aging population with complex health needs, many nurses are experiencing changes in staffing models.[3]
 Strategies implemented by agencies to facilitate cost-effective nurse staffing include acuity-based staffing, team nursing, mandatory overtime, floating, on call, and off with benefits.
 Agencies may also use agency nurses when nurse shortages occur.